maartene/AoC2024/Day21/NOTES.md

 - ✅ Read the description
 - ✅ Import the input data
 - 🚧 Triangulate outside in
+    - ✅ fake example expected output
+    - ⚠️ first pass: where does this value come from?
+Adding together the complexity of individual code sequences.
 - ⚠️ Make the example input pass